 Look at her.
 Can you believe she’s wearing that?
 Saying that?
 Doing that?

-If you’re a women, you’ve heard this.
+If you’re a woman, you’ve heard this.
 Maybe you’ve even caught yourself saying it.
-We live in a culture that is too often accepting of our criticism, competition and jealously.
+We live in a culture that is too often accepting of our criticism, competition, and jealously.
 A culture that promotes the notion of scarcity that says, If I take from her, there’s more for me.

 That way of thinking makes me sick.